Gold Lines

 Founder and CEO // Agency H5

-Sarpy has spent more than 30 years in the public relations and marketing field.
+Sarpy has spent more than 30 years in public relations and communications.
 In January 2001, she left her role as a senior executive at a leading global public relations firm and started her own firm, Agency H5, where she now manages a talented team of professionals who support dozens of global, national, and Chicago-based clients in the consumer packaged goods, hospitality, finance, real estate, and nonprofit spaces.
-Sarpy supports civic organizations and philanthropies, including Girl Scouts, Ronald McDonald House Charities, and CC’s Wish List.
+Sarpy actively supports civic organizations and philanthropies, including Girl Scouts, Ronald McDonald House Charities, and CC’s Wish List.
 In 2017, she helped found the International Council of Purdue Women, which later became the Purdue Women’s Network.
 In 2024, she was invited to participate in Purdue’s Old Masters program.
 Sarpy will speak with Julie Dussliere during the fireside chat on Thursday.

 Constance Solina